thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/README.md

 _Galaxium Travels local MCP Server, `watsonx Orchestrate Development Edition`, and `Docker-Compose`_

+**Custom Docker-Compose** in watsonx Orchestrate it not official supported: https://developer.watson-orchestrate.ibm.com/developer_edition/custom_yaml
+**Important Note**: _Before starting watsonx Orchestrate Developer Edition with a custom Docker Compose file, make sure you understand every change in your configuration.
+The ADK doesn’t offers official support to custom Compose setups, so you’re responsible for troubleshooting any issues that arise._

 This repository demonstrates how to set up a `MCP server` locally and integrate it into the `watsonx Orchestrate Development Edition` using `Docker-Compose`.

 * **MCP Server:** The image below shows simplified dependencies of the entire setup, including: